-Spain’s scandal-hit former King postpones 2nd trip home
+Spain’s scandal-hit former king postpones second trip home

 Juan Carlos left Spain in August 2020 as Spanish and Swiss prosecutors investigated his involvement in alleged financial wrongdoings.

-Spanish prosecutors had to shelve their case after concluding that the alleged misbehavior, involving millions of euros (dollars) in undeclared accounts, happened when Juan Carlos had legal immunity as Spain’s king.
+Spanish prosecutors had to shelve their case after concluding that the alleged misbehavior, involving millions of euros in undeclared accounts, happened when Juan Carlos had legal immunity as Spain’s king.

 His behavior is widely considered in Spain as a public embarrassment that has tarnished the crown.
 Felipe renounced his inheritance from Juan Carlos and stripped him of his state-provided subsidy in 2020 in a groundbreaking move to distance himself from his father.